NeoASJ/Emotion-Tracker-app/Readme.md

 ## 🎚 <span style="font-size:26px;">Audio Preprocessing</span>

 All inputs are **.wav files**.
 For any `.mp3` data, automatic conversion is performed with **FFmpeg**:
+For optimal model accuracy, all input audio files are trimmed using FFmpeg to remove silence and ensure consistent duration.
+This preprocessing step standardizes the audio before feeding it into the model.
+Example :
+     Trim from 10 sec to 430 sec
+     ```ffmpeg -ss x -to y -i input.wav output_trimmed.wav```
+      x and y refers to timestamp (start to end) in seconds
 ```bash
 for f in *.mp3; do ffmpeg -i "$f" "${f%.mp3}.wav"; done
 ```